goauthentik/authentik/website/integrations/services/truecommand/index.md

 From https://www.truenas.com/truecommand/
 :::note
 What is TrueCommand?
-TrueCommand is a ZFS-aware solution allowing you to set custom alerts on statistics like ARC usage or pool capacity and ensuring storag e uptime and future planning.
+TrueCommand is a ZFS-aware solution allowing you to set custom alerts on statistics like ARC usage or pool capacity and ensuring storage e uptime and future planning.
 TrueCommand also identifies and pinpoints errors on drives or vdevs (RAID groups), saving you valuable ti me when resolving issues.
 :::